JamesMusembi/moringa-pre-prep-IP2/Moringa-Independent-Project-2week-master/README.md

 MIT License

-Copyright © license 2022 Isaac kiptoo kilimo, student Moringa school
+Copyright © license 2022 Isaac James Musembi, student Moringa school

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal